 When my black sisters were silenced by the accusation of the angry black woman, I began to learn how to use my voice to empower them.
 When my Arab brothers and sisters were marginalized by the accusation of terrorism, I learned to speak the truth that white people have killed more people through domestic terrorism than any other people group in this country.
 When my indigenous neighbors have their land, heritage, and culture repeatedly stolen from them, I have been challenged to offer my land and space.
 And when my Hispanic neighbor is further marginalized, by being told, “You live in America, speak English.”
 I have learned to sing,

 I want to be clear; I am still on a journey.
 Every day, I see how white supremacy has stained every aspect of our world.
 Daily, I cry out for forgiveness for the racist things that I say, do or think.
-Daily, I ask for God's reconciled Kingdom to come here.
+Daily, I ask for strength to join God in seeing his reconciled Kingdom come here.

 But with every step I take towards God’s reconciled kingdom, I get to see more of God, and I am blessed by God’s multi-ethnic and multi-racial family.

-By understanding my own ethnicity and how God has redeemed me, I have been able to be a part of the diverse Kingdom of God.
+God has shown me that he made me white, not by accident but because I am part of his multi-ethnic family.
+By understanding my own ethnicity and how God has redeemed me, I have been able to be a part of God’s kingdom.